ahujar27/TT-TO_Classifier/README.md

 # TT/TO Classifier Instructions

 There are 4 different steps required to run the Tumor Type/Tissue of Origin Classifier.
 Each one is contained in a separate folder with a separate Dockerfile that contains everything necessary to run the particular script.
-The SNV and CNV calls are created using the GATK best practices workflows.
+The SNV and CNV calls are created using the GATK best practices workflows, for which documentation can be found at https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows

 ## 1. SNV/CNV
 *All files used in the SNV step can be found in the SNV/CNV folder*